The Birth of Pseudo-Science

-Related Article: Low-Sodium May Not Lead To Low Blood Pressure
+Related Article: Low Sodium vs. Low Blood Pressure

 In recent years, a steady distrust of science has become, almost, mainstream.
 Though, mostly unfounded, this distrust has its basis in blunders of misinformation - and in some cases even greed, pride, and prejudice.
 However, this is not an excuse to throw every aspect of critical-thinking out the window.
 Science and the way scientific information is dispersed today is changing.
 Information about scientific studies, breakthroughs, and even mistakes, are so readily-available that it can almost be overwhelming to keep up with.
 Unfortunately, it is also very easy to be distracted by ridiculous, almost comical, pseudo-scientific claims, which thrive in an overly-informative world.

 What makes pseudo-science, “natural remedies,” and cure-alls, so appealing over good scientific products?
 Products of pseudo-science are marketed to emotions and tell fantastic stories of success with little to no backing (lacking credible sources of evidence).
 On the other hand, science-backed products market honestly may not be as attractive (no tricks and immediate results), and rely on real testimonials and studies, “booooring.”